dandean/react-hoc-validation/docs/manager.js.md

-# FormManager
+# FormValidationManager

-`FormManager` is the central point of coordination between the various components in this tool.
-You provide an instance to your form.
+`FormValidationManager` is the central point of coordination between the components in this module.
+When fields become valid or invalid, `FormValidationManager` knows about it, and can give you validation messages associated with invalid fields in a form.

 ```js
 class Foo extends Component {